 Email Ellen Finkelstein, Conference Manager, for more information.

-Find driving directions and the map of parking lots available.
-There will be volunteers at the parking lots to help with additional parking options.
+Find driving directions.
+Limited low-cost parking available.
+We encourage carpooling and public transportation.
+There will be volunteers at the parking lots to help with additional parking options

 Or you can plan a bus trip using King County’s Trip Planner.
 There are 16 bus lines that stop within a few blocks of University Congregational.
 Tips on using Public Transit in the Seattle area are provided on our Transit Tips page.

 An inexpensive lunch will be available for purchase onsite or at nearby restaurants, or you can chose to bring your own.
 Lunch will run 12:20 – 1:30 pm.

 We will provide coffee, tea, and snacks beginning at 8 am.
 Coffee and tea will be available throughout the day.
 And there will be afternoon snacks.